gierdo/gierdo.github.io/_posts/2023-12-28-codellama-vs-mistral.md

 --------
 ````

+#### Verdict

 Mistral seems to fully understand the given task and solves it as requested.
+The answer is pretty much spot on.
+Probably.
+I haven't tested it or fully
+thought through it, to be honest.
+But it is good enough as a starting point and get the process going.

 ## General non-coding tasks